• Skip to main content

 The Guardian

-With this seared scallop with gazpacho recipe, so much depends on the quality of the ingredients.
+With this recipe for gazpacho with a seared scallop, so much depends on the quality of the ingredients.
 The tomatoes and red pepper need to be at that perfect point of ripeness where the sweetness and acidity are in perfect balance.
 And the cucumber, having that mouth-filling freshness with just a hint of background bitterness.
 Buy them at the farmers market if you can.

 Gazpacho also makes a great sorbet – perfect for a palate cleanser between courses.